isomerpages/tp-virtualcampus/_events/Sports/IVP Games (AY2023 & 2024).md

 Overall Champion title with their spectacular results, making it TP’s second consecutive year of clinching this honour.
 Way to go!</p>
 <p>Big props to #TeamTemasek for navigating the IVP journey with tenacity,
-pride and humility, and for making TP truly a&nbsp;<a href="https://www.instagram.com/explore/tags/tphomeofchamps/?hl=en" rel="noopener noreferrer nofollow" target="_blank">#TPHomeOfChamps</a>.
+pride and humility, and for making TP truly a home of champions.
 Massive thanks to all our amazing coaches and dedicated staff advisors too, for working tirelessly to nurture our student-athletes to become the best versions of themselves!</p>
 <p>Keep fighting and reaching for the sporting stars!</p>
 <hr>
 <h3>IVP Games (AY2023/24) Medal Tally</h3>